Jurassic Park: Survival: Gameplay

 Jurassic Park: Survival was to be played from a third-person perspective with David Vaughn, a member of a security team, as the main character.
 The game would have taken place on an island of genetically engineered dinosaurs.
 Gameplay was described as being similar to the Tomb Raider games.
 Chacko Sonny, a founder of Savage Entertainment, described the company's goal on the gameplay as "Die-Hard meets Jurassic Park".
 In its preview video, gameplay appeared similar to a survival horror game, with additional action-adventure elements such as climbing, crawling, rolling, shoot rolling, jumping and swimming, as well as other platforming strategies to outwit the dinosaurs instead of trying to take them head on.

 Vaughn's enemies would have included eight dinosaur species and four different types of military officers.
 A fictionalized version of Troodon with glowing eyes would have been featured in the game, and was later implemented into Jurassic Park: The Game (2011).
 Dinosaur AI was meant to be an integral part of the game; dinosaurs would be able to lure the main character into traps, hunt in packs, and retreat for reinforcements if needed.

 Vaughn's weapons would have included a pistol, an electric prod, and a grenade launcher.
 Vaughn would also carry a PDA with him, which could be used to contact team members for assistance.
 An item known as the "phero pack" could also be carried around and dropped in certain locations to lure dinosaurs to Vaughn's human enemies and attack them.
 Puzzles would play a major role in the game.
 Stealth was also a significant part of gameplay, as Vaughn could complete objectives easier by avoiding detection from guards and spotlights while inside enemy encampments.
 Vaughn could also use computer terminals located throughout the game to access security cameras for a better view of the area and nearby enemies.

-The game would have featured 12 large levels, located in swamps, dense forests, huge caves and networks of tunnels, military outposts, a marina, a terrorist camp, jungles, a hatchery, and a large aviary used to house pteranodons.
+The game would have featured 12 large levels, located in swamps, dense forests, huge caves and networks of tunnels, military outposts, a marina, a terrorist camp, jungles, a hatchery, and a large aviary used to house Pteranodon.
 The game's dark cave level would involve Vaughn using a mining helmet equipped with lighting to find his way through.
 Players could proceed through the levels in any order, and a tram would have been used to transport Vaughn from one location to another.
 A driving mode was also planned, in which Vaughn could commandeer vehicles located throughout the island.
 In a canyon cliff level, Vaughn would be able to take control of an all-terrain vehicle as part of an ensuing chase through a dense jungle.
 In another instance, Vaughn would drive a Jeep being chased by a Tyrannosaurus.